-Dr. Abby Bentham
+Dr Abby Bentham

-School of Arts and Media
+School of Arts, Media and Creative Technologies

 In addition to my academic and writing work, I have more than 15 years’ commercial experience, gained as an account director, consultant and copywriter in a variety of advertising, marketing and PR agencies in London and the north west.
-The diverse strands of my working life to date are united by a common focus on written and visual communication and their power to entertain, educate, move and influence.
+The diverse strands of my working life to date are united by a common focus on written and visual communication and their power to entertain, educate, move, and influence.

 - International Crime Fiction Association